dbt-labs/docs.getdbt.com/website/docs/faqs/project/source-in-different-database.md

 ---
 title: What if my source is in a different database to my target database?
-Description: “Use database property to define source in a diff database”
+Description: "Use database property to define source in a diff database"
-sidebar_label: ‘Source is in a different database to target database’
+sidebar_label: 'Source is in a different database to target database'
 id: source-in-different-database

 ---